 - orally translate written texts.

-Interpreters usually specialise in a particular language combination (for example French and English) and may also specialise in a particular subject area, such as commerce, law, health, science, technology or welfare.
+Interpreters usually specialise in a particular language combination (French and English, for example) and may also specialise in a particular subject area, such as commerce, law, health, science, technology or welfare.

 - excellent command of English